watsonjr/watsonjr.github.io/people/index.md

 <img style="float: right" src="Nico_photo.png" width="18%" />
 2019 -- **Nicolás Gómez-Andújar**, MS student in the Marine Resource Management Program, Oregon State University.<br>
 Nico researches the adaptive governance of coastal socio-ecological systems.
-His current work focuses on cooperative and non-cooperative behaviors of small-scale fishers in Puerto Rico and the role of social-networks and informal arrangements that fishers have in order to cope with ecosystem change and social instability. <br>
+He focuses on cooperative and non-cooperative behaviors of small-scale fishers in Puerto Rico and the role of social-networks and informal arrangements for coping with ecosystem change and social instability. <br>

 2018 -- **Keiko Nomura**, MS student in the Marine Resource Management Program, Oregon State University. <br>